csc7/PP5_CI_GDEC/README.md

 - ### **Bag page**

-It can be accessed through the icot in the fixed navigation menu, top right, and shows the current products being purchased/added to the bag.
+It can be accessed through the icon in the fixed navigation menu, top right, and shows the current products being purchased/added to the bag.

 *User Stories Addressed by this Feature: 1; 2; 15; 16; 20; 30 and 33.*